apirollijr/chat-demo/README.md

 # Chat App

-A React Native chat application built with Expo and React Navigation.
-This app allows users to enter their name, choose a background color, and navigate to a chat screen.
+A React Native chat application built with Expo, Firebase (Firestore + Storage), and Gifted Chat.
+Users can enter their name, choose a background color, chat in real time, send images, and share their location.

 ## Features